 Silver Eye Center for Photography

-Silver Eye Center for Photography was established in 1979 as two separate organizations: Blatent Image Gallery, a cooperative gallery which provided exhibition space to local fine art photographers, and The Silver Eye Photographic Workshop, which brought nationally renown photographers to Pittsburgh to exhibit their work and to conduct workshops.
+Silver Eye Center for Photography was established in 1979 as two separate organizations: Blatent Image Gallery, a cooperative gallery which provided exhibition space to local fine art photographers, and The Silver Eye Photographic Workshop, which brought nationally renowned photographers to Pittsburgh to exhibit their work and to conduct workshops.
 The organizations merged in 1985, changing their name to Silver Eye Center for Photography in 1992.
-Unique to Pittsburgh and the surrounding region for their commitment to the understanding, appreciation, education and promotion of photography, Silver Eye is dedicated to exhibiting contemporary photography and photo-based multimedia.
-Their exhibitions, lectures, workshops and interactive gallery tours, among other events, celebrate photography both as an expressive art form and as a medium for visual communication.
+Unique to Pittsburgh area for their commitment to the understanding, appreciation, education, and promotion of photography, Silver Eye is dedicated to exhibiting contemporary photography and photo-based multimedia.
+Their exhibitions, lectures, workshops, and interactive gallery tours, among other events, celebrate photography both as an expressive art form and as a medium for visual communication.

 The unique Gallerie Chiz is like no other in Pittsburgh.
-Selected by Ellen Chisdes Neuberg, their collection showcases quality work by regional and international artists including insider and outsider art by artists such as the established and widely collected outsiders Daniel Belardinelli, and Canadian artist Scott Griffin.
-The works on show encompass a wide range of styles and mediums including paintings, sculpture, photography, handmade books, furniture, clay, glass, wood, jewelry and wearable art.
-Other represented artists of note are Alfonso DeWindt, Manuela Holban, Salvador DiQuinzio, Carlos Sanchez Vegas, Mary Solberg, Marjorie Shipe, Ronald Coleman, Karl Mullen, Chiz Turnross (Liverpool), Susan Middleman, Elizabeth Fortunato, Doreen Baskin, and Stephen Gleasner.
-Jewelry artists include Masha Archer, Ruth Frank, Pearl Wu, and others.
-Chisdes Neuberg’s mission is to introduce quality visual art to the discerning public in a large range of affordable prices, and to make it a fun and non-intimidating experience to find good art to enhance their lives.
+Curated by Ellen Chisdes Neuberg, their collection showcases quality work by regional and international artists including insider and outsider art by artists such as the established and widely collected Daniel Belardinelli, and Canadian artist Scott Griffin.
+The works on show encompass a wide range of styles and mediums including paintings, sculpture, photography, handmade books, furniture, clay, glass, wood, jewelry, and wearable art.
+Other represented artists of note are Alfonso DeWindt, Manuela Holban, Salvador DiQuinzio, Carlos Sanchez Vegas, Mary Solberg, Marjorie Shipe, Ronald Coleman, Karl Mullen, Susan Middleman, Elizabeth Fortunato, Doreen Baskin, Stephen Gleasner, and Liverpool’s Chiz Turnross.
+Chisdes Neuberg’s mission is to introduce quality visual art to the discerning public in a large range of affordable prices and to create a fun and non-intimidating experience.

 Gallerie Chiz, 5831 Ellsworth Ave, Pittsburgh, PA, USA, +1 412 441 6005